Azure Synapse Analytics

 .save()

--- Otherwise, set up the Blob storage account access key in the notebook session conf.
+-- Set up the storage account access key in the notebook session conf.

 CREATE TABLE example_table_in_spark_read